 Presenting Problem

 The client reports anxiety as the presenting problem.
-Within the initial assessment client reported on the psycho-social form of disruptions in sleep, decreased motivations, depressed mood, anxiety, unwanted thoughts, stress, racing thoughts, loneliness, shyness, and fears.
+Within the initial assessment, client reported on the psycho-social form of disruptions in sleep, decreased motivations, depressed mood, anxiety, unwanted thoughts, stress, racing thoughts, loneliness, shyness, and fears.
 Risk assessment was minimal with no reported suicidal ideation or actions past or present.

 Observational Data